-Before I could price my services I had to research how much do virtual assistants make?
-After researching what other virtual assistants were charging I found that the suggested beginner hourly price was $25 per hour.
+Before I could price my services I had to research how much do virtual assistants make.
+After researching what other virtual assistants were charging I found that the average hourly price was $20.53 per hour.

 I find 3 to be the magic number when offering package variations on your services.
-This is enough of a variety to choose from but not so many that they feel overwhelmed.
+It's enough of a variety to choose from but not so many that they feel overwhelmed.

 For example, I have three different packages for my Pinterest Packages.
-Think of it as a bronze, silver, and gold package.
-This gives the client an option based on their budget and needs.
+It gives the client options based on their budget and needs.